shicks/ahep/site/modules/2001-fireboat/index.md

 > [The Harvey] fought fires at the bustling piers. … It fought the fire of the great ocean liner Normandie.

+This science activity also involves fire so adult supervision is required!

 ### Supplies

 * Play-doh or modeling clay